silverace71/ez-portainer-install/README.md

 - it checks for python3
 - it installs (and it automatically makes it so that you dont have to type sudo whenever you run a docker command)

+## WARNING
+- please restart or log out and back in so that docker can be ran without sudo

 ---
 ## **INSTALL SCRIPT**
 ```